Are Any Countries Offering Asylum To Us Citizens

 The 1951 Refugee Convention, along with its 1967 Protocol, is the cornerstone of international refugee law.
 These agreements define a refugee as someone who "owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country."

 Many countries have incorporated these international standards into their national laws, creating a framework for processing asylum claims.
-However, the interpretation and application of these laws can vary significantly from one country to another.
+Even so, the interpretation and application of these laws can vary significantly from one country to another.
 Some nations have more generous asylum policies, while others have stricter requirements and a lower acceptance rate.

 Grounds for Asylum Claims